 Financial Issues to Consider in a Divorce

-If you decide to file for divorce, here are some important things for you
+If you decide to file for divorce, here are some important things for you to consider:

 - Texas is a community property state.